srl-labs/containerlab/docs/manual/shared-sockets.md

         - tcp/22     # tcp port 22 will be exposed
         - tcp/57400  # tcp port 57400 will be exposed

     # adding mysocketio linux container
     mysocketio:
       kind: mysocketio
       image: ghcr.io/hellt/mysocketctl:0.1.0
       binds:
-        - ~/.ssh/privkey:/root/.ssh/id_rsa         # private key
+        - ~/.ssh/privkey:/root/.ssh/id_rsa         # bind mount your private key
-        - mysocketio_token:/root/.mysocketio_token # API token
+        - mysocketio_token:/root/.mysocketio_token # bind mount API token
 ```

-The `mysocketio` node is a simple linux container with mysocketctl client installed inside.
-Containerlab uses this node to create the sockets and start tunnels as defined in the `share` block of the lab nodes.
+The `mysocketio` node is a simple linux container with mysocketctl client installed.
+Containerlab uses this node to create the sockets and start tunnels as defined in the `share` block.

 Pay specific attention to `binds` defined for mysocketio node.
 With this section we provide the two crucial artifacts:
 * path to the private key, that matches the public key used during the registration
-* path to the API token that we acquired before
+* path to the API token that we acquired before launching the lab

 And that is all that is needed to expose the sockets in an automated way.